Applying at IPSA

 IPSA has secured the expertise of native Arabic speaker who has a PhD in linguistics, and who has developed ICT-based materials relevant to the South African context as well as Arabic Language materials underpinning the Islamic Studies modules.
 Of the advantages of this blended approach is the continuous assessment of student performance evaluation.

-Focuses is on both students and instructor; the instructor models; students interact with instructor and one another; students work in pairs, in groups, or alone depending on the purpose of the activity.
-Students talk without constant instructor monitoring; instructor provides feedback/correction when questions arise students answer each other’s questions, using instructor as an information resource; students evaluate their own learning; instructor also evaluates
+Focus is on both students and instructor; the instructor models; students interact with instructor and one another; students work in pairs, in groups, or alone depending on the purpose of the activity.
+Students talk without constant instructor monitoring; instructor provides feedback/correction when questions arise students answer each other’s questions, using instructor as an information resource; students evaluate their own learning; instructor also evaluates.

 You may download the application form and the course prospectus from our download page, and may contact us at firstname.lastname@example.org for any further questions.